digego/extempore/docs/caas.rst

      </div>

-The content of the file is at the top, and I've also included a representation of the 'echo area' at the bottom (the *minibuffer* in Emacs terminology).
-This is a part of your editor which displays information about the results of different editor commands, and may also be where the feedback from the Extempore compiler is 'echoed' (printed out).
+The content of the file is at the top, and I've also included a representation of the "echo area" at the bottom.
+This is a part of your editor which displays information about the results of different editor commands, and may also be where the feedback from the Extempore compiler is "echoed" (printed out).
 It's blank at the moment.

 Now that we have